Top tips for a lodging tax return: COVID-19 brings changes.

 Be assured that you do not need to be concerned if you get a letter from the ATO.

 If you wait too long to file your return, you may receive a letter from the ATO that says “default assessment.”
 It will often include an estimate of your income as well as the taxes you owe.

 Don’t be alarmed.
 These are sent to everyone by the ATO and are intended to get you started.

 If you are behind by one year, it will be far easier to manage and explain than if you have a history of missing lodgements.
 Determine how many years you missed and whether you must file a tax return for those years.

 You must submit if you earned less than the tax-free amount for the year.
 This year’s limit is $18,200, however, it was formerly lower.

 Talk to an accountant or tax agent.

-Gather all your documentation
+Assemble all of your documentation

 Savvy people are saving their refund wisely.